 Secretary: Amber Gaulke – Waukesha, WI

-I am a mom of three children ages 12, 4, and 2.
+I am a mom of three children ages 16, 7, and 4.
 My son who is my youngest was diagnosed with Prader-Willi Syndrome at three weeks old.
-Once I reached out to PWSA of WI and attended my first walk for PWS when my son was just four months old I knew I wanted to be involved and help wherever I was needed.
+Once I reached out to PWSA of WI and attended my first walk for PWS, when my son was just four months old, I knew I wanted to be involved and help wherever I was needed.
 Since my son was born I have met and have been helped and supported by so many people and I hope to do the same in the PWS community.

-As a parent of a young child with PWS, I hope to bring a perspective that can relate to others with young children as a Board Member.
+As a parent of a middle-school aged child with PWS, I hope to bring a perspective that can relate to others with children as a Board Member.
 Although raising a child with PWS has its challenges, I believe it has made me a better parent in more ways than I ever imagined.
 I enjoy problem solving and thinking outside-the-box when other solutions are not working.
-It would be an honor to be a part of and contribute to PWSA-WI.
+It's an honor to be a part of and contribute to PWSA-WI.

-I am grandmother to Kyle, a 17 year old with PWS.
-I have been very involved with Kyle's care throughout the years.
-When Kyle experienced difficulties due to a new baby in the home, Kyle came to live with me for several years until his transition into residential care in July of 2008.
-Since the transition I have continued to be involved, bringing him home for home visits and taking him on vacations.
+I am grandmother to Kyle, a wonderful young man with PWS.
+I’ve been very involved with Kyle’s care throughout the years.
+When Kyle experienced difficulties related to having a new baby in the home, he came to live with me for several years prior to his transition into residential care in 2008, at the age of 13.
+Since the transition, I’ve continued to be actively involved, bringing him home for weekends and holidays, and traveling with him for family vacations.

 Board Member: Melanie Laur – Oconomowoc, WI